“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 Why should you go to Greek beaches?

 Cyclades- Naxos: Plaka Beach is one of the most beautiful beaches in Greece.
-Its pretty clear water with a stretch of golden sand will give you a perfect beach trip.
+It is pretty clear water with a stretch of golden sand will give you a perfect beach trip.
 Located in Naxos city, you can find a plethora of local restaurants if you plan to stay here all day.

 Crete: If you’ve ever dreamed of visiting the Maldives, Elafonissi Beach will undoubtedly offer you Maldivian vibes, and its pink sand will transport you to another world.
-Elafonissi is situated in Crete, the most stunning island of Greece, so plan to have a look at the island to discover some culture of locals.
+Elafonissi is situated in Crete, the most stunning island of Greece, so plan to have a look at the island to discover some culture of the locals.

 Ionian: The hues of nature are crisscrossed with white beaches in this spot.
 Myrtos beach is the most beautiful and famous beach on Kefalonia island, Ionian.
 Be prepared to see the breathtaking view when you get to the top of a hill above the beach where many movies are filmed, especially the sunset here is just from heaven.